The article is about the Design of Cathodic Protection for Duplex stainless steel. The design includes many parameters like

 - High strength.

-- A cost-effective alternative to austenitic stainless steels.
+- A cost-effective alternative to austenitic stainless steel.

-- High resistance to pitting, crevice corrosion resistance.
+- High resistance to pitting, and crevice corrosion resistance.

 - Good sulfide stress corrosion resistance, except at high